 Photo courtesy of Four Season Brasserie

-Most international visitors to Kyoto aren't coming here to eat French food, but Japan’s take on foreign cuisine is a right of passage you shouldn’t miss out on.
-This modern and spacious brasserie opened in 2016 and is situated on a wooden-floor terrace with giant picture windows overlooking the hotel’s 800-year-old ikeniwa pond garden.
-It’s a romantic setting to splurge on specialties like Konbu-crusted maguro tuna, trout roe, shiso pesto, and smoked duck breast with foie gras and gizzard confit.
+Four Seasons Kyoto Brasserie Most international visitors to Kyoto aren't coming here to eat French food, but Japan’s take on foreign cuisine is a rite of passage you shouldn’t miss out on.
+This modern and spacious brasserie, opened in 2016, has giant picture windows overlooking a large wooden terrace and the hotel’s 800-year-old ikeniwa (pond garden).
+It’s a romantic setting where you can splurge on specialties such as Konbu-crusted bluefin tuna, Aichi broiled eel with foie gras, and duck confit with maple and sansho pepper.